yktoo/yktoo.com/content/blog/0219/index.en.md

 Most people chose the secular version, apparently because it's simpler.
 Only one man from Indonesia was brave enough to say the long one:
 ![](img:1.bp.blogspot.com/-6ZGcv0n2cQo/U1TM2OcU_2I/AAAAAAAAcmM/XezGo53tICE/s1600/dsc03576.picasaweb.jpg:a)

-Once the round was over everybody sang the first verse of Dutch National Anthem (//Wilhelmus//).
+Once the round was over everybody sang the first verse of Dutch National Anthem ({{< fl "Wilhelmus" >}}).
 The text of the [anthem](https://www.youtube.com/watch?v=nTXxFhWllm0) was shown on wall screens like in karaoke.

 And at last, everybody gets together for a group photo with the mayor:
 ![](img:2.bp.blogspot.com/-B6KaVXRBQdE/U1TM3ssdJlI/AAAAAAAAcmU/Pq448G3g6JM/s1600/dsc03582.picasaweb.jpg:a)